ongots/pseudo-fullscreen-firefox/README.md

 ![alt text](demo.gif)

-## :warning: Supported only Proton and only normal size
+### :warning: Supported only Proton and only normal density

 ### Install Firefox style